-Editor’s Note: Rare black & white photos of Mecca are in the last portion of this page.
+Editor’s Note: Rare black & white photos of Mecca dating back to 1850 are in the last portion of this page.

 Brief History: Makkah (Mecca) is located 70 km from Jeddah, a seaport and international airport where all Hajis (Pilgrims) disembark.
 It is the holiest city in Islam and a pilgrimage (Hajj) to Makkah is obligatory upon all able Muslims.
 Mecca is also the birthplace of our Prophet Muhammad (PBUH).
 Like Medina, entry to Makkah is also prohibited for all non-Muslims.